NervanaSystems/ngraph/doc/sphinx/source/frameworks/getting_started.rst

    pip install ngraph-tensorflow-bridge

 .. note:: You may need to use the latest versions of ```tensorflow``` and the bridge to get pip installs to work.
-See the :doc:`tensorflow_connect` file for more detail about working with TensorFlow\*.
+See the :doc:`tensorflow` file for more detail about working with TensorFlow\*.

 That's it!
 Now you can test the installation by running the following command: